sahildua2305/ping-check/README.md

 # Internet Check (ping) Indicator
-App Indicator that keeps pinging a particular server and shows the ping status in menu bar so that you never have to manually check for ping status whenever you feel any problem wiht your internet connection
+App Indicator that keeps pinging a particular server and shows the ping status in menu bar so that you never have to manually check for ping status whenever you feel any problem with your internet connection

 ###Indicator when connection is up and internet is working.
 ![internet working](screenshots/connection_active.png)